Updated: Nov 11

-This description was good for many of the holes on the East which has tangly rough and undulating greens as its main defence.
+This description was good for many of the holes on the East which have tangly rough and undulating greens as their main defence.

-In common with is sister course, the East demands strategy.
+In common with its sister course, the East demands strategy.
 My partner found that trying to blaze around the course by cutting its corners would not reap consistent results.

 The eighth caused much consternation among our group because the yellow tee had a distinctly less advantageous position than the white, demanding a blind tee shot to be hit at an incredibly steep angle over the marker post.